LBJ Express Project Overview

 What are TEXpress Lanes and how do they differ from toll roads?

-TEXpress Lanes are unique toll lanes that are built within an existing highway.
+TEXpress Lanes are unique toll lanes exclusive to North Texas that are built within an existing highway.
 They add additional capacity to the highway to accommodate more traffic.
 Unlike other toll roads, the price changes based on the congestion in the TEXpress Lanes to maintain a minimum speed of 50 mph at all times.

 How do TEXpress Lanes work?